Last updated: December 19th, 2022

 If you want hybrid tires to turn your road bike into something different, then you’re barking up the wrong tree.

 The overall feel and performance have more to do with frame geometry, gear range, and overall component choice than with the tires.
-If those other factors aren’t satisfactory, then swapping the tires won’t be a game-changer.
+If those other factors aren’t satisfactory, then a different bike tire won’t be a game-changer.

 What to consider before your hybrid tire swap